 An early morning and late afternoon game drive in this area of unique ecology are the focus of the day.
 You may encounter the graceful elephant or the rare black rhino - relatively smaller than the white, but notorious for being temperamental, sometimes seemingly unprovoked.
 The big cats and a large number of different grassland game species that once again roam free in their ancestral grazing grounds afford a glimpse of Africa in all her glory.
 The focus is on interpretive game viewing, with the guide enhancing guests' understanding of the animals through their knowledge of the habits and behavior of the different species.

 A morning bush walk accompanied by a resident ranger lends a different perspective to the wilderness experience.
 There is true excitement in being on foot in close proximity to elephant, and the sense of awe you'll experience as the full realization of their size in relation to humans becomes more evident in the absence of a vehicle.
-After the bush walk guests will be transferred to Port Elizabeth Airport for a flight to Cape Town, where your South African tour comes to an end.
+After the bush walk guests will be transferred to Port Elizabeth Airport for a flight to Cape Town, where your Cape Town to Addo tour in South Africa comes to an end.